sermojohn/gitmono/README.md

 This tool provides commands to manage versioning of projects in monorepos.

-All commands accept flag (`-p`) the monorepo project to operate on.
-The flag defaults to `.` that enables the tool for non-monorepos.
+All commands accept the monorepo project to operate on using the `-p` flag.
+When no specified, it defaults to `.` that enables the tool for non-monorepos.
-The project also defines the subdirectory of the project from the root path.
+The project value is expected to match the subdirectory of the project from the root path.

 ## Commands